Learn more about clean heating and cooling technology.

 Since it takes far less energy to move heat than it does to create heat, air source heat pumps are much more efficient: while a fossil fuel heating system is 80-90% efficient (wasting 10-20% of every dollar you spend on oil, gas, or propane), an air source heat pump can be 200-400% efficient, providing 2-4 units of heat for every unit of electricity you pay for.

 Air source heat pumps are considered to be clean heating and cooling technologies because the source of heat used for your home comes from the outdoor air as opposed to burning fossil fuels.
-The electricity that powers a heat pump can also come from renewable sources—like rooftop solar or the renewable options offered through the Arlington and Winchester Community Choice Aggregation programs.
+The electricity that powers a heat pump can also come from renewable sources—like rooftop solar or the 100% renewable option offered through Newton Power Choice.
 Even if a heat pump is powered by electricity from the grid, it will reduce greenhouse gas emissions from fossil fuels by 20-60% while improving indoor air quality and improving the comfort of your home or business.

 ASHPs are installed as either supplemental systems (displacing some but not all of the heating or cooling from the existing heating or cooling system for select areas in your home) or as primary systems completely replacing the existing system (or keeping the existing system in place but only for backup).
 Special controls are available to coordinate with your existing system—and installing these controls can give you access to thousands of dollars of extra rebates from Mass Save if you heat with oil or propane!